DanielBrito/creditas-challenge-suitable-loans/README.md

 The main purpose for working on this challenge was to improve my development skills (clean code, design patterns, TDD, DDD etc.), because I've been into too much theory, and I almost don't put that knowledge into practice.

-So, I've implemented the requirements of the challenge and also complemented with integration and mutation tests, as well as linting, code quality and coverage validations.
-All of these validations run in a [CI/CD pipeline](https://github.com/DanielBrito/creditas-challenge-suitable-loans/actions) that fails when some of the requirements isn't achieved, blocking the merge into the main branch.
+So, I've implemented the requirements of the challenge and also complemented with integration* and mutation tests, as well as linting*, code quality* and coverage* validations.
+All of these validations (*) run in a [CI/CD pipeline](https://github.com/DanielBrito/creditas-challenge-suitable-loans/actions) that fails when some of the requirements isn't achieved, blocking the merge into the main branch.

 To manage the implementation of this application, I've created a [GitHub Project](https://github.com/users/DanielBrito/projects/5/views/1) to add tasks, and work on them by following a Kanban approach.